Welcome from the Chief

 Welcome to the Cardiovascular Medicine Division, Department of Medicine, at University of Virginia Medical Center.
 Every day, our physicians and staff work diligently to provide the most comprehensive and best heart care to our patients, whether they need treatment for a common condition or one that requires advanced procedures and technology.
 Providing the best medical care is our mission, today and for the future.

 UVa is listed as one of the 30 leading teaching hospitals with cardiovascular fellowship programs.
-Cardiovascular care is provided through both the Heart Center and the Vascular Center, which serve more than 5,000 inpatients each year, giving our fellows a wide variety of patient cases for learning.
+Cardiovascular care is provided through the Heart and Vascular Center, which serves more than 5,000 inpatients each year, giving our fellows a wide variety of patient cases for learning.
 Their multidisciplinary approach brings together specialists from cardiovascular medicine, pediatric cardiology, thoracic and vascular surgery, and interventional radiology who work together collaboratively.

 Fellows, residents, interns, and medical students are intimately involved with our attending physicians in providing innovative, preventative patient care as well as diagnostic and therapeutic services.
 To assist with the educational process, we provide significant learning and teaching opportunities, supporting all of our graduate and undergraduate medical trainees while they participate in cardiovascular inpatient and outpatient services.
 UVa also welcomes the participation of fellows, housestaff, and medical students in a variety of research projects in basic and translational research.